Skip to main content

 Common Uses

-- a remote instance should receive an updated certificate but should not hold CA accounts or DNS credentials
+• a remote instance should receive an updated certificate but should not hold CA accounts or DNS credentials

 Access Control

 The list of available source certificates depends on the managed instance permissions defined in the Hub.
+When an instance joins the hub it is assigned a Security Principal identity in the hub.
+You can then assign scoped roles to that instance.

 Required access:

-- go to Security > Users > Managed Instances in the Hub
+• go to Security > Users > Managed Instances in the Hub

-- assign the Cert Consumer role to the managed instance
+• assign the Cert Consumer role to the managed instance

 Configuration

-- Apply tags to that certificate if tag-scoped access will be used.
+2. Apply tags to that certificate if tag-scoped access will be used.

-- On the consuming instance, create or edit the certificate definition.
+4. On the consuming instance, create or edit the certificate definition.

-- Enable Use External Subscription.
+5. Enable Use Certificate Subscription.

-- Select the source type and source certificate.
+6. Select the source certificate.

 Common Issues